ck9393/fanctrlplus/README.md

 # **FanCtrl Plus**

 **FanCtrl Plus** is an Unraid plugin that provides automatic fan control based on the temperatures of HDDs, NVMe drives, and Unassigned Devices.
-Each fan can be assigned to specific drives, with a temperature range (Low ~ High) that defines how the fan speed scales linearly using a simple control algorithm.
+Each fan configuration can monitor specific drives, define a temperature range, and scale fan speed automatically using a linear control algorithm.
-Configuration is done through intuitive fan blocks with per-fan thresholds, intervals, and labeling support.
+Configuration is done through a user-friendly interface, with custom thresholds, intervals, and labels available per fan.

 ## ✨ Features